 Do you go to a doctor when you get sick?
 Of course!

-Do you take your car to the mechanic?
-Yes boss.
+Do you take your car to the car mechanic?
+Yes, boss.

 Do you have a financial plan for your future?
 Move now!

-It is never too early to begin preparing for the future, however; something this important usually requires a professional……….now just where will you find one?
+It is never too late to begin preparing for the future; however, something this important usually requires a professional.
+Consult a financial planner today!